Mycelium Robotics

 Salary benchmarking is difficult

 Robotics salary data is sparse and skewed by publicly visible outliers.
 Compensation varies enormously by location, company stage, and sub-discipline.
-SLAM engineers in Pittsburgh and San Francisco have very different market rates.
+SLAM engineers in the San Francisco Bay Area and other hubs have very different market rates.

 Using generic software engineering salary surveys leads to offers that are consistently below market for the roles that matter most.
 First-round offer rejections because of salary misalignment are common and avoidable.